 - Gradually stir in hot chicken broth, sausage, okra, and bay leaves.
 Bring to boiling.
 Reduce heat and simmer, covered, about 15 minutes or till okra is tender.
 Stir in shrimp and cook until done, about 2 minutes.
 Discard bay leaves.
 Serve in bowls with rice.
 Finish with a few shakes of Tabasco Sauce.

-Shrimp and Sausage Gumbo With Okra …It’s What’s for Dinner.
+Shrimp and Sausage Easy Gumbo Recipe …It’s What’s for Dinner.